Free SEN teaching resources

 5) Remember personal space.

 Do we all want kisses from a great aunt we haven’t seen for three years?
-No, respect boundaries until a relationship has been established.
+No, respect boundaries until a relationship and trust has been established.
+If you are having many visitors ensure your autistic child has their own space or chair as usual.

 6) Embrace their fun.